lkilpatrick/gitstream-mkdocs/docs/23_gitstream-filters.md

 #### `isFormattingChange` filter

-:octicons-tag-24: Minimal version: 1.0

 Return `true` if all file diffs are validated as formatting changes.

-Support source code languages:
+Support source code languages: JavaScript, TypeScript, JSON, YAML and HTML.

-- JavaScript
-- TypeScript
-- JSON
-- YAML
-- HTML

 If changes in other formats detected, the filter will return `false`.